 - 11. Exhibit A: Scope of Work and Activities Program/Project Activity Overview: Brief description on the identified and agreed-upon CDBG-DR Program eligible activity, National Objective to be achieved for the activity and measures, as applicable, the number of individuals benefitting as a result of the project and its activities, and the appropriate CDBG-DR storm tie-back or resilience need being met, in accordance with SECTION II.
 SCOPE OF WORK AND ACTIVITIES. - 12.
 Exhibit B: Scope of Work and Activities Project Activity Scope of Work Description: Detailed scope of work defining the plan, design, and approach for the activity. - 13.
 Exhibit C: Financial/Grant Management System Budget Worksheet: The high level, official budget for the project as approved under SECTION V.A.
 AGREEMENT PAYMENT.
 Any adjustments to this budget will require an amendment in accordance with SECTION IV.
 AGREEMENT MODIFICATIONS AND AMENDMENTS. - 14.
-Exhibit D: Indirect Cost Rate Allocation Plan (as applicable): Pursuant to 2 CFR 200.414, the SUBRECIPIENT is entitled to apply the 15% de minimis indirect cost rate without requiring further approval from the COUNTY.
-Alternatively, if the SUBRECIPIENT has a federally negotiated indirect cost rate, they may elect to use that rate, which shall be accepted by the COUNTY without additional negotiation or approval.
-The terms of this Agreement shall reflect the applicable indirect cost rate as established under this Exhibit. - 15.
+Exhibit D: Indirect Cost Rate Allocation Plan (as applicable): As identified within the NOFA Application for the Affordable Housing Development and Preservation, the SUBRECIPIENT has the option for the COUNTY to approve an indirect cost rate allocation plan.
+Where applicable, the plan and approval of the indirect cost rate for this Agreement is established under this Exhibit. - 15.
 Exhibit E: Projected Performance Measures and Outcomes Form: The COUNTY will utilize the SUBRECIPIENT'S detailed scope of work to establish and project out specific performance metrics which the SUBRECIPIENT is required to meet to as a condition of project completion and closeout.
-The COUNTY will select the performance measure based on the eligible activity and proposed scope of work approved within the Notice of Funding Availability (NOFA) Application for the Public Facilities Infrastructure Program.

-- 16. Exhibit F: Application: The SUBRECIPIENT'S approved application is attached to this Agreement for identification and understanding of SUBRECIPIENT'S responses to critical project components. - 17.
+The COUNTY will select the performance measure based on the eligible activity and proposed scope of work approved within the NOFA Application for the Affordable Housing Development and Preservation. - 16.
+Exhibit F: Application: The SUBRECIPIENT'S approved application is attached to this Agreement for identification and understanding of SUBRECIPIENT'S responses to critical project components. - 17.
 Exhibit G: Certificate(s) of Insurance: In accordance with SECTION X.B.
 INSURANCE REQUIREMENTS, the SUBRECIPIENT must supply insurance coverage for the implementation of the project.
 This Exhibit will contain those required insurance coverages of the SUBRECIPIENT. - 18.
 Exhibit H: Certification of CDBG-DR Compliance Provisions: This Exhibit outlines the compliance provisions which the SUBRECIPIENT must follow as a requirement of the federal CDBG-DR funding award.
-The SUBRECIPIENT must certify adherence with these conditions. - 19.
-Exhibit I: CDBG-DR Special Terms and Conditions: The COUNTY may identify specific conditions, including but not limited to, training, technical assistance, capacity building, and policy development, which the SUBRECIPIENT must complete as a condition of receiving the CDBG-DR funding award. - 20.
-Exhibit J: Subrecipient Staff Organization: In addition to annual certifications of continued operations, the SUBRECIPIENT is required to provide evidence of staff who will be responsible for conducting certain actions during project implementation.
+The SUBRECIPIENT must certify adherence with these conditions.

+- 19. Exhibit I: CDBG-DR Special Terms and Conditions: The COUNTY may identify specific conditions, including but not limited to, training, technical assistance, capacity building, and policy development, which the SUBRECIPIENT must complete as a condition of receiving the CDBG-DR funding award. - 20.
+Exhibit J: Subrecipient Staff Organization: In additional to annual certifications of continued operations, the SUBRECIPIENT is required to provide evidence of staff who will be responsible for conducting certain actions during project implementation.
 This Exhibit contains the contact information of those individual staff members. - 21.
 Exhibit K: CDBG-DR Program Subrogation Agreement: As noted under SUBSECTION XIII.E.
 DUPLICATION OF BENEFITS and the Federal Register Guidance, the SUBRECIPIENT, as a recipient of federal assistance, must sign a Subrogation Agreement before the COUNTY can disburse CDBG-DR assistance to the SUBRECIPIENT.